Blog

 Yes, SSO can work without LDAP.
 SSO is a high-level authentication scheme that can leverage various user directories (not just LDAP-based directories) and authentication protocols, including OAuth, OpenID Connect, and SAML.

-Next steps
+Next steps with WorkOS

-• Get started fast: With SDKs in every popular language, easy-to-follow documentation and Slack-based support, you can implement SSO in minutes rather than weeks.
+• Get started fast: With SDKs in every popular language, easy-to-follow documentation, and Slack-based support, you can implement SSO in minutes rather than weeks.

 • Support every protocol: With OAuth 2.0 integrations to popular providers like Google and Microsoft, compatibility with every major IdP, and full support for custom SAML/OIDC connections, WorkOS can support any enterprise customer out of the box.